 Take advantage of exchange guarantees

-Walmart and Sears offer exchange programs on clothing and shoes that get worn out before your child outgrows the item.
+Walmart offers exchange programs on clothing and shoes that get worn out before your child outgrows the item.

 Walmart Canada guarantees children’s clothing will not wear out before the child it was purchased for outgrows it.
 If it does, you can exchange it for the identical item of the same size at no cost.
 Covers children’s clothing from size zero to 16 and shoes from toddler sizes to boys’ youth size six and girls’ youth size four.